waltherg/backup.waltherg.github.io/_posts/2013-12-03-Crank_Nicolson.md

 And here is a [kymograph](http://en.wikipedia.org/wiki/Kymograph) of the values of `U`.
-This plot shows concisely the behaviour of `U` over time and we can clear observe the wave-pinning behaviour described by [Mori *et al.*](http://www.sciencedirect.com/science/article/pii/S0006349508704442).
+This plot shows concisely the behaviour of `U` over time and we can observe the wave-pinning behaviour described by [Mori *et al.*](http://www.sciencedirect.com/science/article/pii/S0006349508704442).